The Feed-in Tariff is the government scheme that pays households with renewable energy generation such as solar panels

 For more information on FiTs rates and to download tables, visit Ofgem's environmental programmes site.

-Feed-in Tariffs are already popular across Europe - in the Netherlands, for example, 40% of its electricity is generated through similar schemes.
+Feed-in Tariffs are already popular across Europe - in the Netherlands, for example, 40% of electricity is generated through similar schemes.
 Currently, the UK only gets about 9.4% of its electricity from renewable sources and the Feed-in Tariff scheme could help to increase this percentage, whilst allowing Brits to get paid for generating energy.

 How does the Feed-in Tariff work?